Our History | Overview + Newcomers | Tips | Our World

 Quick Guide to the Buddhist Center

 We invite you to take part in whatever we have to offer, in whatever way you like, and as often as you like.
-Here’s a short guide to the various activities and offerings of the Buddhist Center.
+Here’s a guide to the activities and offerings at the Buddhist Center.

 There are three ‘legs’ to our community and to the spiritual life in general: